mkmayer/SapphireProSP3-MKSv1.2-Marlin-Firmware/README.md

-<h2>Twoo Trees Saphire Pro SP-3 from Marlin 2.1.x</h2>
+<h2>Twoo Trees Saphire Pro SP-3 from Marlin 2.0.x</h2>

 Initial commit contains working firmware for printer with 4xTMX2225 drivers.
-Using TFT_COLOR_UI.
 TFT_LVGL_UI has layer shift bug when using TMC2xxx drivers.
+Switch to TFT_COLOR_UI helps.

 Build and copy to SD card:
 <ul>